Unbabel/word-level-qe-corpus-builder/README.md

 ## Generating the first version of the tags

+To train fast align in any new corpus, call directly the script `train_fast_align.sh` inside `tools`:

+    bash tools/train_fast_align.sh source.txt target.txt temp-dir/ models/src-tgt/

+The files `source.txt` and `target.txt` must be text files with aligned sentences, one per line.
+This script will create the input to fast align in the temporary directory and save the trained model in the given models directory.

+### WMT 2017 example

 This is a simple example using WMT2017.
 In reality you will need to train fast align from a sufficiently big corpus.